 After a few months of that, I decided it wasn’t for me.
 I wanted to get ahead financially, not end up in a hole.

-You might be in the same situation.
-And if you are, you know that it can really suck.
+And maybe you’re in the same boat.
+If you are, you know that it can really suck.

 How to Manage Your Finances as a Single Mom